yuan-wenxu/LongcellLite/README.md

 Current scope:

 - build gene-level annotation from `GTF` or use an existing gene BED
-- read a mapped BAM file
+- read and index a mapped BAM file in place
 - reconstruct read-level isoform structures
 - extract `CB` and `UB` from read names
 - perform UMI clustering and isoform correction
 - output a structure-based isoform count table
-- optionally map structure-based isoforms to annotated transcripts and export 10X-style matrices
+- optionally map structure-based isoforms to annotated transcripts
+- annotate unmatched isoforms as gene-level novel isoforms
+- export 10X-style gene and isoform matrices

 ## Input